How to Fill a Vape Cartridge: Complete Guide (2026)

 5. Test flow before filling

-Caution: Hair dryers create uneven heating and can create hot spots.
+Caution: Hair dryers create uneven heating and hot spots.
 The hot water bath method is always safer and more consistent.

-• Never use open flame – Fire hazard and will destroy your oil
+• Never use open flame — fire hazard and destroys oil

-• Don’t use boiling water – Too hot, risks overheating your oil
+• Don’t use boiling water — too hot, risks overheating oil

 Troubleshooting Common Filling Problems